Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Results

-We also investigate the interaction between the two factors - gender and nationality - on applicants' motivations.
-We first compare topic frequencies by gender within the Canadian and international applicant sub-groups, as shown in Figure \ref{fig:Gender_by_Nation}; a negative difference indicates the topic is more frequently mentioned by females while a positive difference mean the topic is more frequent in males.
-Taking for example the topic of ``problem solving'', from the results in Table \ref{tab:ALLGender}, we know that when considering the entire applicant pool, the difference between the proportion of male and female applicants that mention that topic is $-3.09\%$ (suggesting that it is more frequent in females).
-Figure \ref{fig:Gender_by_Nation} confirms that this difference is consistent in both Canadian ($-3.70\%$) and international ($-2.25\%$) applicant subgroups.

-Overall, the only two distinctions between Canadian and international applicants lie in the frequencies of the ``professional development'' and ``previous experience'' topics.
+We first compare topic frequencies by gender within the Canadian and international applicant sub-groups, as shown in Figure \ref{fig:Gender_by_Nation}.
+Overall, gender differences are mostly consistent in both Canadian and International applicant subgroups.
+The only two distinctions between Canadian and international applicants lie in the frequencies of the ``professional development'' and ``previous experience'' topics.
 We previously reported that there was no significant gender-based difference in the frequency of the ``professional development'' topic ($0.32\%$); however, when looking at international applicants only, males mention this topic more than their female counterparts (difference of $2.04\%$).
 The difference is insignificant and has the opposite direction for Canadian applicants.
 In addition, we also previously found that male applicants are more likely to mention the topic of ``previous experience'' than females (difference of $2.13\%$); however it appears that the difference is driven primarily by Canadian applicants (for whom the difference between genders is $2.39\%$).
 No significant gender-based difference is found in international applicants for this topic.

-We also compare topic frequencies by nationality within the female and male applicant subgroups, as shown in Figure \ref{fig:Nation_by_Gender}.
-Taking again the example of the topic of ``problem solving'', from Table \ref{tab:ALLNation}, we observe that the difference between the proportion of Canadian and international applicants that mention that topic is $8.27\%$ (suggesting that it is more frequent in Canadians).
-That same difference is similarly found within both male ($8.02\%$) and female ($9.47\%$) subgroups.